Fanirahman/sql-ecommerce-c2c-journey-datasets/README.md

 Welcome to my Portfolio Project Repository!
 This repository serves as a comprehensive showcase of my skills and expertise in the realm of Data Analysis, Data Science, and related disciplines.
-Here, you'll find a collection of projects that highlight my proficiency in SQL, Excel, Tableau, Python, Power BI, and Pandas.
+Here, you'll find a collection of projects that highlight my proficiency in SQL, Excel, Tableau, Python, and Power BI

 ## Project Categories